ElektraInitiative/libelektra/src/plugins/gopts/README.md

 This plugin is very simple in what it does.
 It uses system specific methods of accessing `argc` and `argv` outside of `main` and then calls
 `elektraGetOpts` to do options processing.

+The config key `/offset` may be given to ignore a number of arguments at the start of `argv`.
+This is useful, if `gopts` was called from a script via an interpreter (e.g. in python scripts).

 ## Usage

 The preferred way of using this plugin is via `kdbEnsure`: